 In European Equity Markets stocks fell on Friday, weighed down by weakness in the heavyweight banking sector and a decrease in retail stocks following a disappointing trading update from fashion brand H&M.

-Gold futures for February delivery rose by 0.04 percent, to $1,257.60 a troy ounce.
+Silver futures rose 0.85 percent to $16.07 a troy ounce.

 In US Equity Markets major indexes scaled new heights on Friday, with all the major sectors pushing higher as the long-awaited bill to lower corporate tax rates enters the final stretch.

 The Dow was up 0.6 percent, at 24,655.56.

 The S&P 500 was up 0.84 percent, at2,674.4.